 Rutland Wedding // Gemma & Ben

 What to do if you desperately want to marry on the other side of the world, but can’t bear the prospect of family and friends not being there to celebrate with you?
 This was Gemma and Ben’s predicament, they both had a deep connection with Bali - Ben even proposed to Gemma there.
 Needless to say, it ended up being an easy decision, being with their family and friends came first!
-Bali wasn’t going anywhere and they wanted to enjoy every moment of their day with their loved ones.
+Bali wasn’t going anywhere and they wanted to enjoy every moment of their wedding day with their loved ones.

 They married at the breathtaking Normanton Church, which is part underwater sitting within the lake itself.
 An emotional service was followed by a stunning river cruise, marking the start of the celebrations with sun, music, beer and prosecco!
 It may not have been Bali but on the top deck of the boat with blue sky and the sun beating down, drinks flowing, it didn’t need to be.
 They couldn’t have bettered this experience, it was such an intimate party, full of fun and laughter.
 So them and just perfect!